The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 • Will change the orphan drug exclusion to include drugs designated for one or more rare diseases or conditions with an approved indication or indications for one or more rare diseases or conditions.

-• The period drugs are on the market with only one or more orphan indications doesn’t count toward the 7-or 11-year time frame for determining selection eligibility.
+• Period drugs that are on the market with one or more orphan indications don’t count toward the 7- or 11-year time frame for determining selection eligibility.

-• This applies to the 2026 drug price selection for negotiated prices available on or after January 1, 2028.
+• This applies to the 2026 drug price selection for negotiated prices that take effect on or after January 1, 2028.

 Opportunity for Agents